History of Brazil in Timeline

 In 2006, Luiz Inácio Lula da Silva was re-elected as president of Brazil.

-2006: Public health problems
+2006: Public health problems to be solved

-In 2006, the main public health problems in Brazil included high infant (2.51%) and maternal mortality rates (73.1 deaths per 1000 births).
+In 2006, the main public health problems to be solved in Brazil were the high infant and maternal mortality rates.

-2007: Life expectancy
+2007: Life expectancy rises

 By 2007, life expectancy in Brazil had risen to 72.6 years.

-2007: Brazil became self-sufficient in oil
+2007: Brazil becomes self-sufficient in oil

 2007: Privatization of Federal Railroad Network Corporation (RFFSA)

-2007: Uncontacted tribes
+2007: Number of uncontacted tribes

 In 2007, the National Indian Foundation estimated that Brazil has 67 different uncontacted tribes.